-Since 1971, when they became a "protected" species in New Mexico, at least 5,641 mountain lions have been reported killed by humans.
-4,993 of those deaths, or 88.5 percent of the total since 1971 were a result of recreational hunting.
-Around 5.5 percent died as a result of New Mexico's preemptive mountain lion control programs (livestock & bighorn sheep), with the remaining 6 percent occurring as a result of depredation, road kills, and uncategorized mortalities.
+Since 1971, when they became a "protected" species in New Mexico, at least 6,630 mountain lions have been reported killed by humans.
+About 90 percent of the total deaths since 1971 were a result of recreational hunting.
+Around 5 percent died for New Mexico's preemptive mountain lion control programs (livestock & bighorn sheep), with the remaining 5 percent occurring as a result of known depredation, road kills, and uncategorized mortalities.

 In New Mexico's legal code, Puma concolor is generally referred to as "cougar."